 In 1944, American’s attention was focused on distant lands as the Second World War raged around the globe.
 Despite a world in political turmoil and an uncertain future, it was the year that Big Bend National Park was set aside for public benefit and enjoyment.

-On theater screens across the country Laurance Olivier was starring in Shakespeare’s "Henry V" and Gene Autrey sang "Don’t Fence Me In."
+On theater screens across the country Laurance Olivier was starring in Shakespeare’s "Henry V" and Gene Autry sang "Don’t Fence Me In."
 It cost merely three cents to mail a first class letter.
+Scientists at Harvard University construct the first automatic, general-purpose digital computer.
+DNA is isolated by Oswald Avery.
+Pensive, a bright chestnut Thoroughbred racehorse, wins the Kentucky Derby.
 President Franklin D. Roosevelt was elected to an unprecedented fourth term in office.
 On June 6, American and British troops made their famous D-Day landing on the shores of Normandy, which would turn the tide of the war and change the course of history.
-Half a world away, only a week later, Big Bend was officially established as a national park.

 The Big Bend country was a rancher’s dream.
 Native grasses were abundant and there was adequate water in the form of creeks and springs.
 Land was cheap and held promise for anyone with the guts and ambition to give it a try.
 Many place names familiar to park visitors today came from this ranching era: Hannold Draw, Rice Tank, and the Sam Nail and Homer Wilson ranches are but a few examples.
 Coincidentally, one of the top songs of 1944, "Don’t Fence Me In," seemed particularly applicable to Big Bend ranchers.
 In the early days, they practiced open range ranching.
 Only in later years would some of the ranchers find it necessary to fence in their land.
 Ranching in the Big Bend was not an easy life, but it was home.